 Interviews.
 The Board, in its discretion, may require an applicant to appear for a personal interview for the purpose of answering questions pertaining to an application.
 However, the Board is under no obligation to require or hold such an interview.
 If an applicant twice fails to appear for a personal interview scheduled with the Board, the application shall be denied and the applicant shall be deemed ineligible to take an examination until a subsequent application is approved, unless the Board finds that such failure to appear was due to circumstances reasonably beyond the applicant's control.

 Notification of Applicants.
-Each applicant deemed eligible for examination by the Board will be notified promptly of the location(s) where the examination will be held, the materials he or she is permitted to bring to the examination, and other necessary information.
+Each applicant deemed eligible for examination by the Board will be notified promptly of the location(s) where the examination will be held, the materials the applicant is permitted to bring to the examination, and other necessary information.
 Each applicant found ineligible for examination by the Board will promptly be sent a written decision explaining the reasons the Board has found the applicant ineligible.
 An individual whose application is denied may be barred from reapplying for a period of not more than five years.

 Reapplication.
 Each applicant found ineligible to take an examination may reapply at any time, unless the Board has barred the individual from reapplying for a period of not more than five years.
 Applicants who reapply within six months of the date the Board issued its notice of the denial of a prior application may utilize the references submitted with the prior application.
 Applicants who reapply need not submit transcripts or other educational documentation that were previously submitted.
 An application fee and a new set of application forms must be submitted with each reapplication.